 The Role of the Child Life Specialist

-CBCC child life specialists provide developmental, emotional and social guidance to ease the stress that children and their families face during difficult diagnoses and treatments.
-Child life specialists help patients understand their medical procedures and express their feelings in constructive ways.
+CBCC child life specialists provide developmental, emotional, and social guidance to ease the stress and anxiety that children and their families face during difficult diagnoses and treatments.
+Child life specialists help patients understand their medical procedures and express their feelings through therapeutic and medical play.

-In addition to working directly with patients and families in both the hospital and outpatient clinic settings, the CBCC child life team coordinates psychosocial services and special events:
+In addition to working directly with patients and families in both the hospital and outpatient clinical settings, the CBCC child life team coordinates psychosocial services and special events such as:

-- Hungry Bunch Teen Support Group helps adolescent and teen patients build positive friendships and a strong support system with other cancer and blood disorder patients.
+- The Hungry Bunch Teen Support Group encourages adolescent patients to build positive friendships and strong connections with peers who understand and have experience with blood disorders and cancer

-- Survivor Challenge is a safe and structured physical activity training program to help patients feel better and make regular exercise an ongoing part of their lives.
+- R.I.S.E.
+Fitness, formerly known as Survivor Challenge, is a safe and structured physical training program to help patients and their families make the choice to exercise regularly and live a healthy lifestyle.